Sunday, December 4, 2016

 <http://www.studylight.org/com/geb/view.cgi?book=da&chapter=010&verse=013>.
 1999.

-John Gill, being a trinitarian, expressed that Michael appeared to Daniel as “the Lord of hosts”, that is, as Jehovah of hosts, the God of Abraham, Isaac and Jacob.
-(Exodus 3:14,15) In this he reflected his belief in the trinity, a doctrine which actually is no where to be found in the Bible.
-Nowhere in the Bible is the God of Abraham, Isaac and Jacob (Exodus 3:14,15) ever once depicted as being more than one individual or person.
+John Gill, being a trinitarian, expressed that Michael appeared to Daniel as “the Lord of hosts”, that is, as Jehovah of hosts, the God of Abraham, Isaac, and Jacob.
+(Exodus 3:14,15) In this, he reflected his belief in the trinity, a doctrine which is actually nowhere to be found in the Bible.
+Nowhere in the Bible is the God of Abraham, Isaac, and Jacob (Exodus 3:14,15) ever once depicted as being more than one individual or person.
 He is ALWAYS depicted as being only one individual (or person).
 Daniel did not say that Michael appeared to him as “Jehovah of Hosts”; the idea that Michael appeared as Jehovah of Hosts has to be formed with human imagination and added to, and read into, what Daniel wrote.

-Nevertheless, much of John Gill’s statements support what we have said, that Michael is the first in rank, superior to the angels, in nature, name and office.
+Nevertheless, many of John Gill’s statements support what we have said, that Michael is the first in rank, superior to the angels, in nature, name, and office.
 John Gill, although a trinitarian, does identify Michael in Daniel 10:13 as “no other than Christ the Son of God”, although he is influenced by his belief in the trinity to claim that Michael is “an uncreated angel.”
-Assuming that Michael is Jesus, since Jesus is the firstborn creature (Colossians 1:15), being classified as creature, then Michael would indeed be created, not an “uncreated”, being.
+Assuming that Michael is Jesus, since Jesus is the firstborn creature (Colossians 1:15), being classified as a creature, then Michael would indeed be created, not an “uncreated” being.
 As to classifying Michael as an “Angel”, although Jesus is called an angel in Malachi 3:1, the designation used there is not as being a spirit being, but as simply being the “messenger” of the covenant.
 However, Gill’s application of the word “Angel” as applied to Michael does indeed appear to be referring to Jesus/Michael as of the order of spirit beings called “Angel”.
 Yet he then appears to contradict that by saying that Michael is “superior to angels.”
-Actually, no where in the Bible is Michael the archangel ever said to be an “angel.”
+Actually, nowhere in the Bible is Michael the archangel ever said to be an “angel.”

 Theodore Beza, although a trinitarian, also identifies “Michael” in Daniel 10:13 as Jesus: